 In February, the understanding with the Israelis over boundaries and the conduct of patrols-which was thought to be a settled matter-was found to be not so clearly understood as originally thought.
-The single-most notable demonstration of this lack of understanding occurred on 2 February, when three Israeli tanks attempted to go through Captain Charles B. Johnson's Company L position.
+The singlemost notable demonstration of this lack of understanding occurred on 2 February, when three Israeli tanks attempted to go through Captain Charles B. Johnson's Company L position.

 At about 0800, from his observation post, Captain Johnson, together with the advance party of the British MNF contingent,27 observed an Israeli patrol coming up Old Sidon Road from the south.
 This was normal.
-Half an hour later, he spotted a north-to-south patrol, which also was normal.
+Half an hour later, he spotted a north-tosouth patrol, which also was normal.
 It consisted of three tanks, two armored personnel carriers (APCs), and dismounted troops.
 "Again, we're seeing them about 3,000 meters off.
-We could see that far, all the way down the Sidon Road."28 eillance people . . . spotted three additional tanks coming on the road . . . the one they had built along the railroad tracks, and then they [the tanks] broke off the road and they continued up the railroad tracks right up to the edge of the university grounds. . . .
+We could see that far, all the way down the Sidon Road."28

+The only thing that was unusual about this patrol was that the troops were dismounted, for the Israeli patrols in the previous two weeks had all been mounted.
+Captain Johnson then went on to say: ... sometime between 0830 and 0900, one of my surveillance people ... spotted three additional tanks coming on the road ... the one they had built along the railroad tracks, and then they [the tanks] broke off the road and they continued up the railroad tracks right up to the edge of the university grounds....
 That's when I knew somthing was up.
-There were three tanks on the road. . . .
-There was no tactical reason for them to do that. . . .
-They brought tanks right through the middle of Shuwayfat, which is a Muslim area and it's relatively dangerous to do that. . .
+There were three tanks on the road....
+There was no tactical reason for them to do that....
+They brought tanks right through the middle of Shuwayfat, which is a Muslim area and it's relatively dangerous to do that.29